UnclePhil/docker-db-backup_rclone/README.md

 ## Prerequisites and Assumptions
 *  You must have a working connection to one of the supported DB Servers and appropriate credentials
+*  you need to know how to create a rclone.conf configuration file

 ## Installation